ViktorGolubenkov/Safari-WebView-Tutorial/README.md

 Problem: I noticed that some developers use Safari in their applications to present web pages (even when it's only 1 page).
 This seems strange...
 Goal: to learn more and compare two similar, but completely different frameworks.

 We'll talk about: SafariServices and WebKit and try to figure out where to use which one is best!
 OK, It's a good time to remember (or learn) a bit!
-(I will try to describe he most basic things as much as possible.
+(I will try to describe here most basic things as much as possible.
 But i'm sorry if i forget something!)

 SafariServices - https://developer.apple.com/documentation/safariservices